 itel (27 percent), Lava (19 percent), and Samsung (14 percent) captured the top three spots.

 Nokia with 13 percent and Karbonn with 10 percent market share summed up the top 5 list in the third quarter, according to the latest CMR data.

 According to Prabhu Ram, Head-Industry Intelligence Group (IIG), CMR, driven by the pandemic and consequent lockdowns, India’s feature phone market faces an uncertain future.

 “The target consumer audience for feature phones has been among the worst-hit by the pandemic.
 While feature phones are here to stay, India’s growing digital transformation and digital economy, would provide the requisite impetus for consumers to upgrade to smartphones,” Ram told IANS.

 The consumers at the bottom of the pyramid are essentially seeking affordable and accessible smartphones that deliver on voice, vernacular, and video.

 “Smartphone brands that are able to bring unique affordable data-bundled propositions will stand to gain in this race to win users at the bottom of the pyramid,” he added.

 To tap into the feature phone market, telecom giant Jio and Google have now announced the availability of their much-anticipated JioPhone Next, with an entry price of Rs 1,999 (with several EMI options) and Rs 6,499 if paid upfront.

-The 5.45-inch JioPhone Next that houses Pragati OS, an optimised version of Android, will have a multi-touch HD+ screen, a 13MP camera at the rear and an 8MP front camera.
+The 5.45-inch JioPhone Next that houses Pragati OS, an optimized version of Android, will have a multi-touch HD+ screen, a 13MP camera at the rear, and an 8MP front camera.